apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 This window with early task shutdowns and possible task failures concludes when:

 - All closed shards have been fully read and the Kinesis ingestion tasks have published the data from those shards, committing the "closed" state to metadata storage.
-- Any remaining tasks that had inactive shards in the assignment have been shutdown.
+- Any remaining tasks that had inactive shards in the assignment have been shut down.
 These tasks would have been created before the closed shards were completely drained.

 ## Kinesis known issues

 Before you deploy the Kinesis extension to production, consider the following known issues:

 - Avoid implementing more than one Kinesis supervisor that reads from the same Kinesis stream for ingestion.
 Kinesis has a per-shard read throughput limit and having multiple supervisors on the same stream can reduce available read throughput for an individual supervisor's tasks.
-Additionally, multiple supervisors ingesting to the same Druid datasource can cause increased contention for locks on the datasource.
+Multiple supervisors ingesting to the same Druid datasource can also cause increased contention for locks on the datasource.
 - The only way to change the stream reset policy is to submit a new ingestion spec and set up a new supervisor.
 - If ingestion tasks get stuck, the supervisor does not automatically recover.
 You should monitor ingestion tasks and investigate if your ingestion falls behind.
 - A Kinesis supervisor can sometimes compare the checkpoint offset to retention window of the stream to see if it has fallen behind.
 These checks fetch the earliest sequence number for Kinesis which can result in `IteratorAgeMilliseconds` becoming very high in AWS CloudWatch.